MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 }
 ```

 The `PaintSurface` handler concludes with two calls to `DrawRoundRect`, both of which require arguments of `SKRect`.
 This `SKRect` value is certainly similar to the `SKRect` value obtained from the `MeasureText` method, but it can't be the same.
-First, it needs to be a little larger so that the rounded rectangle doesn't draw over edges of the text, and secondly, it needs to be shifted in space so that the `Left` and `Top` values correspond to the upper-left corner where the rectangle is to be positioned.
+First, it needs to be a little larger so that the rounded rectangle doesn't draw over edges of the text.
+Secondly, it needs to be shifted in space so that the `Left` and `Top` values correspond to the upper-left corner where the rectangle is to be positioned.
 These two jobs are accomplished by `Offset` and `Inflate` methods defined by `SKRect`:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)